GallagherSecurity/cc-rest-docs/training/README.md

 client we will get to later) always shows you everything.

 ## JSON
-…though familiarity with XML or any programming language should be enough.
+...though familiarity with XML or any programming language should be enough.
 With line breaks and indentation and a bit of colour, JSON is quite readable.

 JSON can contain flat fields, objects (structures), and arrays.